jaicab/jaicab.github.io/_posts/2015-05-18-making-a-difference-with-performance.md

 If you want to have a better understanding of how browsers and servers work I would really encourage you to watch [Paul Irish's talk on Smashing Whistler](https://vimeo.com/125657469) about how TCP protocol is like 7th grade.

-### Progressive enhancement
-Everybody but the MVC framework lovers loves progressive enhancement.
-My passion for _access first_ really made me push for a very well though, progressively enhanced experience.
-A library that helped a lot with that was [Modernizr](http://modernizr.com/), which will let you use features when available.
-Basically, it's a matter of asking _if_ a lot.

-As a result, the site has been built **mobile first**, loading assets and executing JavaScript only when it is necessary.
-It works beautifully without any JS at all, and then as features become available the experience gets enhanced with CSS transitions and better navigation.

-One of my favourite talks on progressive enhancement (and ever) is [The Long Web by Jeremy Keith](https://vimeo.com/118146193).

 ### Get to know your product
 In the end, the best performance optimizations depend on your product.
 Ask yourself the following questions.
 If there's no reasonable answer, you probably don't need it: